Stevieag/stevieag.github.io/_posts/2024-10-11-All-change.markdown

 then
   - Q2: On a scale of 1 to 4, how would you describe your overall sense of happiness?
-    - 1: Unhappy - I find it difficult to experience joy and satisfaction in my daily life.
+    - 1: Unhappy - I never experience joy and satisfaction in my daily life.
     - 2: Happy - I generally feel positive and appreciate the good moments, even when faced with challenges.
     - 3: Slightly Happy - I often find reasons to smile and enjoy life’s little pleasures, contributing to my overall well-being.
     - 4: Very Happy - I experience a deep sense of joy and fulfillment, embracing each day with enthusiasm and positivity.